nareiqat/fakestoreapi/README.md

 Since i got this challenge at a time I wanted to learn unit testing I took the time to try and learn how to implement simple tests, I created snapshot tests for all components and Ui rendering test for App.js to make sure everything is running correctly.
 I believe this part was hard on me as I was learning it during the challenge and wanted to show my ability to learn while implementing previous knowledge!

 # How to run

 npm start or yarn start

 # Challenges faced

 I mostly faced challenge trying to make my filter and sort functions, even though I understood how to use filter it took me some trial and error to figure out the best way to put the algorithim together and relate props with the product data.
+The only thing I am still trying to figure out is how to return the products to there original order if the sort option is none.
+Also creating tests!(still learning)

 # I think I was given enough time for the junior level roles to create a simple and easy to use front-end design.
 If I had more time I think I am capable of tackling the senior level criteria that were mentioned in the challenge!